 - No wheat, soy, corn, gluten, artificial additives, or fillers

 - Prebiotics and probiotics to support healthy digestion

 Best Human-Grade Dog Food for Allergies: The Farmer’s Dog Pet Food

 Complete nutrition customized to your dog’s unique needs.Check Price

-If your dog has certain allergies, including gluten, then there’s a good chance this all-natural and carefully regulated recipe will soothe your pup’s belly and make his meals much more enjoyable.
-Each ingredient is carefully selected to give him the exact nutrients he needs, while keeping his belly both satisfied and comfortable.
+If your dog has certain allergies, then there’s a good chance this all-natural, custom-made and carefully regulated dog food option will soothe your pup’s belly and make his meals much more enjoyable.
+Each ingredient is carefully selected to give him the exact nutrients your dog needs, while keeping his belly both satisfied and comfortable.

 Best Dog Food for Digestive Issues: Blue Buffalo Basics Limited-Ingredient Dry Adult Dog Food